korben99/binary-native-embeddings-for-CPU-Retrieval/README.md

 **2048-dim is the sweet spot**: 6× smaller index, 12× faster retrieval at 1M vectors, +17% Recall@10 over post-hoc — all on CPU, no GPU.

+note: float is using IndexFlatIP (consine) and binary is using IndexBinaryFlat (hamming distance) wich are different metrics but timing are comparable for measuring ranking latency on 1M vectors.

 ### Why POPCNT changes everything

 | | Float32 (384-dim) | Binary (2048-dim, POPCNT) |